HomeAdvertising4 Innovative Ways Amazon Recommends Products

 Quick Tip: Even without sophisticated AI, you can implement basic contextual recommendations by creating category-specific suggestion panels that display related items based on the category a customer is currently browsing.

-The power of contextual recommendations lies in their ability to match a customer’s current mindset.
-As Amazon’s sustainability report notes, this approach also has efficiency benefits—by showing more relevant recommendations, Amazon reduces unnecessary page loads and server requests, contributing to their overall sustainability goals.
+Contextual recommendations work because they match a customer’s current mindset.
+As Amazon’s sustainability report notes, this approach also has efficiency benefits: by showing more relevant recommendations, Amazon reduces unnecessary page loads and server requests, which supports its sustainability goals.

 Here’s how different types of contextual signals influence Amazon’s recommendations: